Kerala Police: Controversies

-Kerala Police has also faced several controversies over the years.
-Some of the notable controversies include:

-Custodial Deaths: Kerala Police has faced allegations of custodial deaths, where suspects died in police custody.

-Encounter Killings: Kerala Police has faced allegations of fake encounter killings, where suspects were killed in fake encounters.

-Police Brutality: Kerala Police has faced allegations of police brutality, where suspects were subjected to excessive force during arrest or interrogation.
+Kerala Police has faced several controversies over the years.
+Some of the notable controversies include allegations of custodial deaths, where suspects died in police custody, fake encounter killings, where suspects were killed in fake encounters, and police brutality, where suspects were subjected to excessive force during arrest or interrogation.

 There have been several allegations of irregularities and brutalities by Kerala Police officials.
 Kerala Police has been accused of failure in curbing violence and failure to act on intelligence reports.
-Indian poet Dr Tapan Kumar Pradhan in his books and social media posts has exposed several irregularities in criminal investigation by Kerala Police, especially in Hemangi Sharma Fraud Case.